lambdatiger/Armor-Modifier-ACE/README.md

 * **minimumArmor:** Interval: `[0 - infinite]`.
 If `<1`, this setting has no effect.
 * **maximumArmor:** Interval: `[0 - infinite]`.
 If `<1`, this setting has no effect.

-No settings depend of each other, except for that that `minimumArmor` should be smaller or equal than `maximumArmor`.
+No settings depend of each other, except for that that `minimumArmor` should be smaller or equal than `maximumArmor`.In addition, two is usually the minimum hitpoint armor a unit has without any equipment on.

+There are two main modes of operation.
+The first relies on a division between players and AI.
+The second relies on a division between sides (i.e., `west`, `east`, `resistance`, and `civilian`).
+In both cases, individual units can have their own settings

 These settings are available for players and AI separately:
 * **Hitpoint damage reduction - head:** Allows the modification of damage reduction on head hitpoints.